-3.7 Front bodywork
+3.7 Front bodywork width :

-- 3.7.1 Front bodywork width: - 3.7.1.1 The bodywork situated forward of a point lying 280mm behind the front wheel centre line is limited to a maximum width of 1300mm. - 3.7.1.2 Except for fixation, the lateral extremities of any bodywork forward of the front wheels must be flat and, in order to prevent tyre damage to other cars, at least 10mm thick within a radius of 5mm on all edges.
+- 3.7.1 The bodywork situated forward of a point lying 280mm behind the front wheel centre line is limited to a maximum width of 1300mm. - 3.7.2 Except for fixation, the lateral extremities of any bodywork forward of the front wheels must be flat and, in order to prevent tyre damage to other cars, at least 10mm thick within a radius of 5mm on all edges.
 The lateral extremities must fit in the volume formed by planes running 640mm [+0mm/-1mm] and 650mm parallel to the car centre line and normal to the reference plane, 330mm and 900mm forward and parallel to the front wheel centre line and normal to the reference plane and 40mm and 340mm above and parallel to the reference plane.

-3.7.2 Front bodywork height:
+3.8 Front bodywork height :

-All bodywork situated forward of a point lying 280mm behind the front wheel centre line, and more than 250mm from the centre line of the car, must be no less than 40mm and no more than 340mm above the reference plane.

-Except for the air ducts described in Article 11.4, no bodywork is permitted within the volume defined by the following six planes: a plane vertical to the reference plane and 65 mm parallel to the car centre line, a plane vertical to the reference plane and 900 mm parallel to the car centre line, a plane vertical to the car centre line and 330 mm forward of the front wheel centre line, a plane vertical to the reference plane and normal to the car centre line and 280mm behind the front wheel centre line, the reference plane and a plane 200 mm above the reference plane.
+- 3.8.1 All bodywork situated forward of a point lying 280mm behind the front wheel centre line, and more than 250mm from the centre line of the car, must be no less than 40mm and no more than 340mm above the reference plane. - 3.8.2 With the exception of the air ducts described in Article 11.4, no bodywork is permitted within the volume defined by the following six planes: a plane vertical to the reference plane and 65mm parallel to the car centre line, a plane vertical to the reference plane and 900mm parallel to the car centre line, a plane vertical to the reference plane and normal to the car centre line and 330mm forward of the front wheel centre line, a plane vertical to the reference plane vertical to the reference plane and normal to the car centre line and 280mm behind the front wheel centre line, the reference plane and a plane 200mm above the reference plane.

-3.7.3 Front Wing Main Plane:
+3.9 Front Wing Main Plane :

-The front wing main plane is homologated and may not be modified in any way.

-At least 90% of the total surface of the homologated front wing main plane must be in contact with the external air stream when the car is running on the track.
+- 3.9.1 The front wing main plane is homologated and may not be modified in any way. - 3.9.2 At least 90% of the total surface of the homologated front wing main plane must be in contact with the external air stream when the car is running on the track.